stepanataccolade/docsv2/sources/int_keys.md

 - Enter a name for your key and then paste your key into the textbox labeled `key`.
 - `Save` your key.

 You will need to add this key to the Settings of every project you want to use it in.
-Your PEM key will then be availale as an environment variable during your builds.
-TODO: Add env variable name
+Your PEM key will then be available on your build minion and you can use ssh commands in your shippable.yml.